RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 # Data analysis

-A more precise and technical analysis and answers for the questions below can be found on the jupyter nootebooks here.
+A more precise and technical analysis and answers for the questions below can be found in the jupyter nootebooks above.

 We try to use a more intuitive, however less precise, approach below.